Princess-ma/Spotify_Analysis_Project/README.md

 > **Dataset Confidence Check:** A custom heuristic applied to the dataset returned a **70.0% confidence** that it is a real-world dataset, validating that the conclusions and recommendations drawn from this project can be applied in real-world signing scenarios.

 The tuned XGBoost model achieved a **test R² of 0.5749**, explaining approximately 57.49% of popularity variance on unseen tracks using ten features derived from audio characteristics, genre and artist identity.

 ---

 ## Acknowledgements

 - **Michael Oluwole** - Project Supervisor and Tutor
-- **Kaggle** — for the Fraud Detection-PaySim Dataset
+- **Kaggle** - for the Fraud Detection-PaySim Dataset
-- **Scikit-learn team** — for developing machine learning libraries
+- **Scikit-learn team** - for developing machine learning libraries
-- **GitHub** — for the deployment platform of our Fraud Detection Project
+- **GitHub** - for the deployment platform of our Fraud Detection Project

 ---

+## References
+Seufitelli, D. B., Oliveira, G. P., Silva, M. O., Scofield, C., & Moro, M. M. (2023).
+Hit song science: A comprehensive survey and research directions.
+Journal of New Music Research, 52(1), 41–72. https://doi.org/10.1080/09298215.2023.2282999

+Sebastian, N., Mayer, F., Reisz, N., Aulbach, R., Anke, L. T., & Thurner, S. (2024).
+Beyond beats: A recipe to song popularity?
+A machine learning approach. arXiv. https://arxiv.org/abs/2403.12079

+---

+**Notebook Link**: Click on [Spotify Analysis](https://colab.research.google.com/drive/1NE0g5jFSaH1oyJvBSsFz_9s9WuEDt0j8?usp=sharing) to sccess the notebook containing the analysis and findings.

+---

 **License:** Apache License 2.0
-**Copyright:** © 2026 Princess Emenari & Samuel Adewunmi Spotify Analysis Project.
+**Copyright:** © 2026 Princess Emenari & Samuel Adewunmi Spotify Analysis Project

 <div align="center">